31 August 2021

 The role of forty-something waitress Vera in this touching film became her long-awaited comeback as a superstar of Soviet film.
 Subsequently, she starred in Vladimir Menshov's Lyubov i golubi/Love and Pigeons (1985), among many other films and TV shows.

 Her multifaceted talent was recognized on many occasions.
-She received the title of People's Artist of the USSR, the highest honour that could be bestowed to a musical artist, in 1983.
+The actress received the title of People's Artist of the USSR, the highest honour that could be bestowed on a musical artist, in 1983.
 She carried a leading role in Ozhog/The Burn (1989) with Director Gennady Glagoliev and Director of Photography Igor Chepusov.
 Gurchenko wrote a book about her life during the German occupation in Kharkiv and about her life at the beginning of her acting career.

-In 2010, she was awarded an Order 'For Merit to the Fatherland', 2nd Class (she received the 4th Class of the same Order in 2000 and the 3d Class in 2005), one of the highest civil decorations in post-Soviet Russia (with 3rd and 2nd Degree Orders having been awarded to very few extremely distinguished individuals, and the 1st Degree Order being nominally held by a serving President of Russia).
+In 2010, Gurchenko was awarded an Order 'For Merit to the Fatherland', 2nd Class (she received the 4th Class of the same Order in 2000 and the 3d Class in 2005), one of the highest civil decorations in post-Soviet Russia (with 3rd and 2nd Degree Orders having been awarded to very few extremely distinguished individuals, and the 1st Degree Order being nominally held by a serving President of Russia).
+At the age of 70, she still performed and attended galas.

-On 14 February 2011, Gurchenko fell near her house and broke her hip.
+On 14 February 2011, Lyudmila Gurchenko fell near her house and broke her hip.
 She was taken to the hospital and underwent an operation the following day.
 On 30 March her condition worsened – either due to the operation or a heart failure – and she died that evening.
 She was buried at the Novodevichy Cemetery (Moscow) after a civil funeral a few days later.
+Lyudmila Gurchenko was married five times and had one daughter with her first husband, Boris Andronikashvili.
+From her daughter Maria Korolyova (1959-2017), she had two grandchildren as well as one great-granddaughter.

 Lyudmila Gurchenko and Stanislav Lyubshin in Five Evenings